 疾/Ji – Quick

 The third character is Quick.
 As it says in one of my favorite books, The Nine Laws by Ivan Throne, “Quick beats Fast.”
 This seemingly odd statement illustrates the difference between raw, contextually unspecified “Speed,” & grounded, contextually relevant “Quickness.”
 The crux of the distinction lies in acceleration: “speed” refers to the velocity of an already object in motion, while “quickness” refers to the amount of time needed for an object to attain a given velocity.
-Because of its preference for mid to short range fighting & emphasis on simple, natural, & efficient movements, Xingyiquan has devastatingly effective Quickness.
+Because of its preference for mid to short-range fighting & emphasis on simple, natural, & efficient movements, Xingyiquan has devastatingly effective Quickness.
 From the opponent’s perspective, it’s a matter of “don’t blink, or you’ll end up on your back.”

 狠/Hen – Vicious

 The fifth character is Vicious.
 Xingyiquan is often referred to as a “Military Style,” due to its legendary creation with illustrious Song Dynasty Marshall Yue Fei.
-This military connection expresses itself as a ruthless commitment to total victory, not unlike the stereotypical portrayal of soldiers as “kill ’em all & let God sort ’em out” types.
+This military connection expresses itself as a ruthless commitment to total victory, like the stereotypical portrayal of soldiers as “kill ’em all & let God sort ’em out” types.
 Another common saying in Xingyiquan is “the Eyes are Vicious.”
 This is not a call for reckless, brutal violence, but an indication of the effect a stable, centered Spirit has on opponents.
 “The eyes are the windows of the soul,” & with that in mind, a concentrated Spirit intent on winning will show in the eyes as a cruel, predatory focus.
 It must be remembered, a fight is a contest for survival between two or more parties.
 The only way to guarantee your own safety & survival is to obliterate the opponent by fighting to win from the very start.
 After all, “Compassion is a luxury only the Strong can afford.”

 直/Zhi – Straight